koc-lab/gfrft-unified/README.md

 ## Dependencies

 1. EPFL's _Graph Signal Processing Toolbox_ (`gspbox`): see [GitHub](https://github.com/epfl-lts2/gspbox) and [documentation](https://epfl-lts2.github.io/gspbox-html/) pages.
-    - The project assumes the `gspbox` directory is present in the root of the project, and compiled according to the directives presented in the [documentation](https://epfl-lts2.github.io/gspbox-html/download.html).
+    - The project assumes the `gspbox` directory is present in the root of the project and compiled according to the directives presented in the [documentation](https://epfl-lts2.github.io/gspbox-html/download.html).
     - If you already have a way to include `gspbox` in your path, then you can ignore this.
 However, if you want to download the code with its `gspbox` dependency, you need to use `--recursive` option while cloning, e.g.,

         ```sh